Sam Presti: Rise to contention

 In Presti's first season in Oklahoma City, the Thunder fired P.J.
 Carlesimo following a 1–12 start and named Scott Brooks as interim coach.
 Under Brooks, the Thunder finished the season 23–59 with Russell Westbrook being named to the NBA All-Rookie First Team.
 Brooks was later permanently named as head coach for the Thunder.
-In the 2009 NBA draft, the Thunder made their first appearance since relocating and drafted James Harden, the 3rd overall pick.
-Kevin Durant, Russell Westbrook, and Harden will later go on to form a "Big 3" in Oklahoma City and was aided with the additions of Serge Ibaka and Thabo Sefolosha.
-After their inaugural season, the Thunder experienced one of the largest turnarounds improving to a 50–32 record and clinched their first playoff berth as the eighth seed.
+In the 2009 NBA draft, the Thunder drafted James Harden with the 3rd overall pick.
+Kevin Durant, Russell Westbrook, and Harden would later go on to form a "Big 3" in Oklahoma City, aided with the additions of Serge Ibaka and Thabo Sefolosha.
+After their inaugural season, the Thunder experienced one of the largest turnarounds, improving to a 50–32 record and clinching their first playoff berth as the eighth seed.
 The Thunder became the youngest team in NBA history to qualify for the playoffs.
-During the season, Kevin Durant was named an All-Star and became the youngest scoring leader at 21-years old.
+During the season, Kevin Durant was named an All-Star and became the youngest scoring leader in NBA history, at 21-years old.
 At the end of the season, Durant was named to the All-NBA First Team, head coach Scott Brooks was named NBA Coach of the Year, James Harden was named to the NBA All-Rookie Second Team, and Thabo Sefolosha was named to the NBA All-Defensive Second Team.